 How do I verify if new Storz hose connections are compliant?

-Certifiers must verify new Storz hose connections are compliant before issuing any occupation certificate.
+Certifiers are required to identify the correct Standard of performance applicable to the hose connections fitted.
+New Storz hose connections must be verified as being compliant with the relevant standard or specification before issuing any occupation certificate.
 In the first instance, refer to the product conformity documentation.

 A professional body such as the Fire Protection Association Australia can assist with providing information on suppliers of compliant Storz hose connections from reputable manufacturers.